A survey and taxonomy of loss functions in machine learning: Introduction

-As the field of machine learning has developed, lots of different loss functions have been proposed.
-It is therefore very useful to summarise and understand them.
-However, there are few works that attempt to do this for the whole field \cite{wang2020comprehensive}.
-The existing reviews of loss functions in the literature either lack a good taxonomy to structure and contextualise the different losses, or are specifically focused on a particular subset of machine learning applications \cite{wang2021survey, jadon2020survey}.
-There is also no single source that puts the most commonly used loss functions in the same formal setting, listing the advantages and drawbacks of each one.
+As machine learning has progressed, many loss functions have been introduced to address various tasks and applications.
+Summarizing and understanding these functions is essential, yet there are few works that attempt a comprehensive overview of loss functions across the entire field~\cite{wang2020comprehensive}.
+Existing reviews typically either lack a robust taxonomy to effectively structure and contextualize these functions or focus narrowly on specific applications, such as image segmentation or classification~\cite{wang2021survey, jadon2020survey}.
+Additionally, there is no single source that presents the most commonly used loss functions within a unified formal setting, providing detailed insights into their eventual advantages, limitations, and use cases.

-For this reason, we have worked to build a proper taxonomy of loss functions, where we show the advantages and disadvantages for each technique.
+For this reason, we have worked to build a proper taxonomy of loss functions, where we show the advantages and disadvantages of each technique.
 We hope this will be useful for new users who want to familiarise themselves with the most common loss functions used in the machine learning literature and find one that is suitable for a problem that they are trying to solve.
 We also hope this summary will be useful as a comprehensive reference for advanced users, allowing them to quickly find the best loss function without having to broadly search the literature.
 Additionally, this can be helpful for researchers to find possible avenues for further research, or to understand where to place any new techniques that they have proposed.
 They could, for example, use this survey to understand if their new proposals fit somewhere inside the taxonomy we present, or if they are in a completely new category, maybe combining disparate ideas in novel ways.

-Overall, we have included 33 of the most widely used loss functions.
+Overall, we have included 43 of the most widely used loss functions.
 In each section of this work, we break down the losses based on the broad classification of tasks that they can be used for.
 Each loss function will be defined mathematically, and its most common applications listed highlighting advantages and drawbacks.